 The point is, you do have to be prepared to accept that there are stages in life.
 So I can’t be the Gladiator forever.

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 10

 Hulk Rating: /10

 This post was added to Maddie Loves Her Classic Films Ida Lupino Centenary Blogathon.
 My other posts with this cast include Ida Lupino in Columbo.
-She also directed episodes of Thriller, Bewitched and The Twilight Zone.
-Martin Balsam in Night of Terror, Murder on the Orient Express and more.
+She also directed these episodes of Thriller, Bewitched and The Twilight Zone.
+Martin Balsam in Night of Terror, Murder on the Orient Express and St Elmo’s Fire.